Jai Chiranjeeva: Plot

-Pasupathi, an arms dealer, arrives in India for supplying new batch of weapons, including the .35 Magnum, to his associates.
-He is stopped because of a routine checking but manages to escape from the officer by shooting him with the new weapon and bribes his associates (ie, the other officers) from uncovering the truth.
+Pasupathi, an arms dealer, arrives in India to supply a new batch of weapons, including the .35 Magnum, to his associates.
+He is stopped because of a routine check, but manages to escape from the officer by shooting him with the new weapon and bribing his associates (the other officers) to keep the truth from being uncovered.

-He meets Ramakoti, his partner, and his other associates, including Asghar, Ramakoti's henchman.
-He shows that latest weapon, which can also be connected by a computer, chooses one of its target, a young girl, who swings continuously, and then locks it (even indicating that the weapon isn't rigid).
-Ranjan, one of the partners remarks that it's like a game, to which he replies that it isn't a game and then shoots her.
-He concludes that the girl is dead, but her soul isn't.
+Pasupathi meets his partner Ramakoti and his other associates, including Asghar, Ramakoti's henchman.
+He shows the latest weapon, which can also be connected to a computer, chooses one of its targets (a young girl on a swing), and then locks it (even indicating that the weapon is not rigid).
+Ranjan, one of the partners, remarks that it is like a game, to which he replies that it is not a game, and then shoots her.
+He concludes that the girl is dead, but her soul is not.
 Ramakoti then manages to take care of that matter by giving the task to Asghar.